 We also are evaluating the feasibility and potential market opportunity involved in delivering MACI treatment to patients suffering from cartilage damage in the ankle.
-We believe that this potential lifecycle enhancement and indication expansion for MACI will require the conduct of an additional randomized clinical trial concerning the product's use in the ankle.
-Earlier this year we received feedback from the FDA on our clinical development program for MACI to treat cartilage injuries in the ankle without the need for a pre-IND meeting as originally proposed, and our team is actively working to finalize our clinical plan/protocol.
+We believe that this potential lifecycle enhancement and indication expansion for MACI will require conducting an additional randomized clinical trial concerning the product's use in the ankle and we are on track to initiate a MACI Ankle clinical trial beginning in 2025, and if approved, we believe MACI's expansion into the ankle will be a significant longer-term growth driver for the product, beginning in the latter half of the decade.